Sandy Disaster Relief Resources

 New York City New Business Acceleration Team

 To help New York City businesses impacted by Hurricane Sandy, a new local law waives and refunds various City fees required for rebuilding, recovery and operation of businesses.
-Refunds are available until May 31, 2013.
 For new applications, a business must apply for a fee waiver by October 31, 2013 and may have fees waived until December 31, 2013.
-Don't miss the deadline, please visit their website to see if your business is eligle for fee waivers: Hurricane Sandy: Fee Relief for Business Recovery.
+Please visit their website to see if your business is eligle for fee waivers: Hurricane Sandy: Fee Relief for Business Recovery.

 New York City Community Development Block Grant – Disaster Recovery Program